Agua Fria National Monument | Arizona

 • Birdwatch: The Agua Fria riparian corridors are an Audubon‑designated Important Bird Area, with more than 180 documented species and strong seasonal migration.

-• Scenic driving: Travel unpaved roads like Bloody Basin Road for canyon and mesa views between Interstate 17 and the Tonto National Forest.
+• Take a Scenic Drive: Travel unpaved roads like Bloody Basin Road for canyon and mesa views between Interstate 17 and the Tonto National Forest.
 High‑clearance is recommended beyond the first graded miles.

-• Hunting: Allowed in Arizona Game Management Unit 21 with the proper license and permits.
-Follow all Arizona Game and Fish Department regulations.
+• Hunt and Fish: Allowed with the proper license and permits.
+Follow Arizona Game and Fish Department regulations.

 • Hours and Seasons: Open year‑round, 24 hours a day.
 Spring and fall offer milder temperatures, and summers are hot and dry.

-• Facilities and Services: Facilities are limited across the monument.
-Accessible vault toilets and informational panels are available at Badger Springs Trailhead and at Silver Creek along Bloody Basin Road; otherwise, expect no services.
-Cell service is limited.
-Bring water; there are no drinking water stations.
+• Toilets: Accessible vault toilets are available at Badger Springs Trailhead and at Silver Creek along Bloody Basin Road.

-• Permits and Regulations: Permits are required for organized events or visiting groups of 25 or more.
+• Special Use Permits: Permits are required for organized events or visiting groups of 25 or more.
 Motorized vehicles must stay on numbered, designated roads; driving in washes is prohibited.
 Contact the Hassayampa Field Office for current information.

 Contact Us